 In the statement of activities, the change in OPEB liability is recorded as an expense.
-However, since this does not require the use of current financial resources, this is not reported as an expenditure in the (42,340)
+However, since this does not require the use of current financial resources, this is not reported as an expenditure in the governmental funds.
+(71,378)

-In the statement of activities, state reimbursements receivable for debt payments which will not be received by the District for an indeterminable period after the school's fiscal year ends, are not considered "available" revenues in the governmental funds.
+In the statement of activities, state reimbursements receivable for debt payments, which will not be received by the District for an indeterminable period after the school's fiscal year ends, are not considered "available" revenues in the governmental funds.